Best Protein Powder for Muscle Mass Gain

 - More digestive discomfort for lactose-sensitive individuals

-- Slightly slower absorption due to fat/lactose content
+- Slightly slower absorption due to fat and lactose content

 - May cause bloating in some users